ers-stars/dolphot_jwst/docs/source/post-processing/catalogs.rst

 * Flag <= 2
 * Type <= 2

 To be satisfied in F090W and F150W simultaneously.
-This selection has been shown to be highly pure down to **SNR** of 10.
-Some residual contaminants might remain below that threshold.
+This selection has been shown to be mostly pure down to **SNR** of 10.
+A higher level of residual contaminants might remain below that threshold.
 Applying these cuts to our M92 catalog, we obtain the following color-magnitude diagram.

 .. figure:: ../images/M92_Doc_Pure.png
   :width: 500